jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 ```

-Moved right two pixels:
+Moved two pixels right:
 ```
 0, 1, 1   0, 1, 0
 0, 1, 1 .
 0, 1, 0 = 3
 0, 1, 1   0, 1, 0
 ```
-Moved right two pixels:
+Moved two pixels right:
 ```
 1, 0, 0   0, 1, 0
 1, 0, 0 .
 0, 1, 0 = 0
 1, 0, 0   0, 1, 0
 ```

-We can see that there are only three valid applications of the 3×3 filters to the 8×8 input image with a stride of two.
+We can see only three valid applications of the 3×3 filters to the 8×8 input image with a stride of two.
 This will be the same in the vertical dimension.
 This has the effect of applying the filter in such a way that the normal feature map output (6×6) is down-sampled so that the size of each dimension is reduced by half (3×3), resulting in 1/4 the number of pixels (36 pixels down to 9).

-And we can also get the height and the width of the output feature map according to the size of the input feature map and stride.
-For example, if the kernel size is 3×3, and the input feature map is 3×27×21, and the stride is 2, then we can see the output size is (27-3)/2+1 and (21-3)/2+1, which is 13×10.
+We can also get the height and the width of the output feature map according to the size of the input feature map and stride.
+For example, if the kernel size is 3×3, the input feature map is 3×27×21, and the stride is 2, then we can see the output size is (27-3)/2+1 and (21-3)/2+1, which is 13×10.
 And it is (input_height-kernel_size)/stride+1.

 The values of these parameters are described in the table below for our example: